 - An appreciation of the power of the operations management approach to decision-making when applied to real management problems, and the ability to effectively interpret the results of consequent analyses.

 Managing Strategic Change

-- Appreciation of the issues facing change agents when managing complex change
+- An appreciation of the issues facing change agents when managing complex change

-- Understanding of the issues involved in transition management
+- An understanding of the issues involved in managing / leading transitions

 Managing Value Creation